GeorgeSpirid/Compiler-to-MIXAL/README.md

 The message printed gives information about the location and type of the error.
 If there is one or more errors the AST won't be built.
 The *error* token is used in some rules to handle expected errors.

 ## Error Recovery
 Uses *yyerrok()* to recover and continue parsing.
 Multiple errors can be detected in a signle run and can sometimes be resolved by handling the first one.
-This happens because some following errors are side effects or previous ones.
+This happens because some following errors are side effects of previous ones.

 ## Goal Language
 Implemented in *syd1.c*.
 If no errors are found then the AST is printed and *output.mixal* contains a MIXAL program equivalent to the *.txt* one.